 Contributions to defined contribution schemes such as provident fund, employees' state insurance, labour welfare are charged as an expense based on the amount of contribution required to be made as and when services are rendered by the employees.
-The above benefits are classified as Defined Contribution Schemes as the Company has no further obligations beyond the monthly contributions.
+The above benefits are classified as Defined Contribution Schemes as the Company has no further obligations beyond monthly contributions.

-2.18 Foreign Exchange Translation and Accounting of Foreign Exchange Transaction a) Initial Recognition b) Conversion:
+2.B.14 Foreign Exchange Translation and Accounting of Foreign Exchange Transaction a) Initial Recognition b) Conversion c) Treatment of Exchange Difference

-Foreign currency transactions are initially recorded in the reporting currency, by applying to the foreign currency amount the exchange rate between the reporting currency and the foreign currency at the date of the transaction.
-However, for practical reasons, the Company uses a monthly average rate if the average rate approximate the actual rate at the date of the transactions.
+Foreign currency transactions are initially recorded in the reporting currency, by applying to the foreign currency the exchange rate between the reporting currency and the foreign currency at the date of the transaction.
+However, for practical reasons, the Company uses a monthly average rate if the average rate approximates the actual rate at the date of the transactions.